martonsz/hostup-dns-client/README.md

 ## Build

 You can use docker compose to build this project.
-I chose compose it works on both Windows and Mac.
+I chose compose because it works on both Windows and Mac.

 The following will produce a single file application in `dist/hostup-dns-client-${version}`